 1. Download and install VLC media player

-For Windows visit here to download.
+For Windows and mac, visit here to download.
 If you already have vlc make sure you have the latest version.
+If using Mac, use the dropdown list to select Mac.
+Also, always make sure that you’re running the latest version of VLC.

 Open the installation file, and follow the on-screen instructions to customize your installation settings.
 Once the installation is complete, you can access VLC Media Player from the Start menu or desktop icon..